caroleatierney/Project2/README.md

   - links to stores for ingredients to make money
   - how to videos of me making the recipes
   - sign in/up logic
+  - additional fields!!! aka array!
+  - link to another database with all products/costs to produce soap
+  - % oil field next to ounces
+  - mold size field

   Wanted to do but didn't get to:
   - buy buttons